“Learn the rules well, so you can break them effectively”.

 There are obviously more intricate and nefarious ways to conduct tax evasion, but that’s what Netflix movies are for.
 Instead, let’s focus on how to legally reduce what you pay in taxes.

-6 Ways for Freelancers to Legally Avoid or Reduce Taxes
+6 Ways for Business Owners to Legally Avoid or Reduce Taxes

-This list isn’t fully exhaustive, but it paints a good picture of things to consider as a freelancer.
-Each item has a set of options (this is the American tax system, after all!) but this way you’re aware of the playing field and will have a better sense of how to keep what’s legally yours, come tax season.
+This list isn’t fully exhaustive, but it paints a good picture of things to consider as someone who is self-employed.
+Each item has a set of options, but this way you’re aware of the playing field and will have a better sense of how to keep what’s legally yours, come tax season.

 - Calculate your self-employment tax off of 92.35% of your net earnings.
 By removing half of your self employment tax (7.65%) from your net earnings, you make sure you don’t pay taxes on money you will deduct down the line (see below)

-2. Deduct for business expenses.
-Savvy freelancers take full advantage of business expenses that can be deducted from their income when filing taxes.
+Savvy business owners take full advantage of business expenses that can be deducted from their income when filing taxes.
 This includes things like home office deductions, phone bills and internet, raw materials for your craft, marketing and advertising costs, office supplies, client meetings, business trips, education related to your field, and more.
-A detailed list of business expenses can be found here, and on the IRS website.
+A detailed list of deductible business expenses can be found on the IRS website.

-5. Donate to charity.
-Under the CARES Act, taxpayers can deduct up to $300 per person per year, without itemizing.
-Either way, it’s good to keep a receipt anytime you donate clothing, make an online donation, attend a charity event (virtual or in-person), as these are all tax deductible.
+In 2024, taxpayers must claim charitable contributions as itemized deductions on Schedule A of IRS Form 1040 under “Gifts to Charity”.
+So, it’s important to ask for a tax receipt anytime you donate clothing, make an online donation, attend a charity event (virtual or in-person), as these are all tax deductible.
 Even volunteering expenses like gas mileage can be included.